skilion/skilion.github.io/content/blog/santa-ski/index.md

 {{< video "videos/gameplay.mp4" >}}

 I consider game jams great experiences for learning how to be pragmatical developers.

-Given the short time available one need to focus on implementing the features that matter and not the ones that could be solved by using a more complete media framework.
-Loading assets, audio and video access, are all problems that can be solved immediately by using a modern and mature framework and not something worth spending time on like I did for earlier game projects.
-You barely have the time to build the core features of whatever idea you come up with.
+Given the short time available one needs to focus on implementing features that matter.
+You do not have time to waste on writing code that solve problems that are already solved by a mature media framework.
+Loading assets, audio and video access, are all problems that can be solved immediately and not something worth spending time on like I did for earlier game projects.

+In 2 days, you barely have the time to build the core features of whatever idea you come up with.

 For this project I decided to use C++ with [SFML](https://en.wikipedia.org/wiki/Simple_and_Fast_Multimedia_Library) which provides access to graphics and input with very few lines of code.